veroli-mart/javascript-quiz/README.md

 # Welcome to JavaScript Quizzicle!

+## Purpose
-The site you have come to see is a quiz that challenges your knowledge of JavaScript.
+The site you have come to see, is a quiz that challenges you on your knowledge of JavaScript.

 ## Production
 The software used to create this quiz: